diewaldnicole/dsia_big_data/index.md

+# Small Data
-# Small Data: how to speed up your Application without the need for Big Data Technologies
+## How to speed up your Application without the need for Big Data Technologies?

 The following work deals with performance issues in an existing program for data extraction from an API for timeseries measurement values.
 The code was growing over time and has therefore never been rethought to improve it from a basis.
 In addition, no performance analysis has ever been conducted for this piece of code.